onep1xel/TheAccessAgency/content/_index.md

   background:  "#ffffff"
   color: dark # light dark muted
   superheading:
-  heading: Provide better access and great information to draw more visitors.
+  heading: Access and inclusion for the visitor economy.
-  subheading: We develop content, provide expert advice and guide operators towards better visitor access and inclusion.
+  subheading: Understand your accessibility, provide great information and deliver inclusive experiences for all.
   link:
     text: #
     url: #